mlflow/mlflow/docs/source/new-features/index.rst

                     </div>
                     <img class="card-image" src="../_static/images/logos/huggingface-logo.svg" alt="HuggingFace Logo"></img>
                     <div class="body">
-                        MLflow now natively supports PEFT (Parameter-Efficient Fine-Tuning) models in the Transformers flavor.
-PEFT unlocks significantly efficient model fine-tuning like LoRA, QLoRA, and Prompt Tuning.
-Check it out to build your own cutting-edge models with MLflow and PEFT!
+                        MLflow now natively supports <a href="../llms/transformers/guide/index.html#peft-models-in-mlflow-transformers-flavor">PEFT (Parameter-Efficient Fine-Tuning)</a>
+                        models in the Transformers flavor.
+PEFT unlocks significantly more efficient model fine-tuning processes such as LoRA, QLoRA, and Prompt Tuning.
+Check out
+                        <a href="../llms/transformers/tutorials/fine-tuning/transformers-peft.html">the new QLoRA fine-tuning tutorial</a> to learn how to
+                        build your own cutting-edge models with MLflow and PEFT!
                     </div>
                     <div class="doc"><a class="icon bell" href="../llms/transformers/guide/index.html#peft-models-in-mlflow-transformers-flavor">Learn more</a></div>